15 Best Winter Hikes in Kananaskis and Canmore

 Where to Rent Microspikes

-There are a few areas in Banff, Canmore, and Lake Louise to rent microspikes which come in handy hiking in the winter.
-If you think you will be hiking a lot, it’s worth it to buy a pair at Canadian Tire or Vertical Addiction in Canmore or beforehand online on Amazon.
+There are a few areas in Banff, Canmore, and Lake Louise where you can rent microspikes, which are handy for hiking in the winter.
+If you think you will be hiking a lot, buying a pair at Canadian Tire or Vertical Addiction in Canmore or online on Amazon is worth buying.
 They are inexpensive and will last you years.

 Banff Rentals